Soliciting applications for National Lottery funds

-When solicitating an application, The National Lottery Heritage Fund ensures that:
+When solicitating an application, we ensure that:

 - Anyone involved in developing the case for the solicitation, preparing the criteria and communicating with the organisation being solicited is not involved in assessing the solicited application nor deciding whether or not the solicited application has been successful.